jainsaachi1911/AI-Based-Microplastic-Detection/README.md

 ## Project Overview

 CLEANSE-AI presents an end-to-end computer vision framework designed to detect and classify microplastics in microscopic water images.
-The solution leverages advanced data augmentation techniques, YOLOv8 for object detection, and a Random Forest classifier to assess pollution severity.
+The solution leverages advanced data augmentation techniques, YOLOv10 for object detection, and a custom classifier to assess pollution severity.
 This system aims to provide scalable, interpretable, and automated environmental monitoring.

 ---